katurn1/Predicting_Income_Classification/README.md

 After data acqusition, cleaning, EDA, and feature engineering I decided to use data from just the USA (90% of the data comes from the USA) and filtered for people working >=40 hors per week leaving me with 21K rows 21,378 rows / 44 columns to work with.

-## Key Insights & Recomedations
+## Key Insights & Recommendations
 1. The median age for a person making <=50k is 38 and the median for a person makeing >50k is 42.

 What I gather from this is that the longer a person is in the workforce the more likely they are to make >50k.
 Most people who are in a carrer tend to move up in salery over time.

-**Recomedation**- 'Grow Smart' could look into targeting and heping people under tne median age of 38.
+**Recommendation**- 'Grow Smart' could look into targeting and heping people under tne median age of 38.
 ![boxplot income_age](https://user-images.githubusercontent.com/87869709/175128916-e496fe12-72fd-4162-a462-824037064bfa.png)

 2. People who have a median education level of "some college" are more likely to make <=50k.
 People with a median education level of an associates degree are more likely to make >50k.

-**Recomedation**- 'Grow Smart' can work on how to best help people reach at least 2 years of college to gain an associates degree.
+**Recommendation**- 'Grow Smart' can work on how to best help people reach at least 2 years of college to gain an associates degree.
 ![boxplot income_education num](https://user-images.githubusercontent.com/87869709/175129818-f2a58e71-626c-4d61-8703-73c9787eb031.png)

 3. The majority of people working 40hrs per week make <=50k but even if a person works more than 40hrs they are not more likely to make >50k.